Microchip-MPLAB-Harmony/csp_apps_cec173x/apps/timer32/tmr32_periodic_timeout/readme.md

 # Timer32 Periodic Timeout

-This example application demonstrates how to generate periodic timeout using the RTOS timer peripheral.
+This example application demonstrates how to generate periodic timeout using the TIMER32 timer peripheral.

 ## Description